 Section 3.
 The Recorder shall be elected every third year, with the option for re-election.
-If he/she is unable to complete his/her term of office, the Executive Committee may appoint a Recorder to serve on an interim basis until the next Annual Meeting, at which time his/her successor shall be elected for a three-year term.
+If he/she is unable to complete his/her term of office, the Executive Committee may appoint a Recorder to serve on an interim basis.
+The term for the Recorder shall begin in January 1st and end December 31st.

 Section 4.
 The report of the Nominating Committee shall be presented at the Annual Congress Business Meeting of the Congress.
 Additional nominations may be made from the floor.

 Section 5.
 Elections shall be held by ballot, voice vote, or standing vote, as decided by the presiding officer.
 A majority vote of members present shall be necessary for election.
 In the event no one candidate receives a majority of the votes cast, the one receiving the smallest number of votes shall be dropped, the vote retaken, and the balloting shall proceed in this manner until a candidate receives a majority of the votes cast.

 - The President shall preside at Council Meetings and at the Annual Congress Business Meeting, and shall perform such duties as custom and parliamentary usage may require.
 During the Annual Scientific Meeting, he or she shall deliver an address on such matters as he/she shall deem of importance to the Fellows of the Congress.
 He/she shall be Chairman of the Executive Committee, an ex-officio member of all other Committees, and may preside over scientific sessions.